lefred/oci-hackathon-starterkit/README.md

 # oci-hackathon-staterkit

-Deploy on OCI am always Free environment to star developing an application.
+Deploy on OCI an always Free environment to start developing an application.

 The deployment contains all required network resources (VCN, Subnets, Security Lists, NAT Gateway, Internet Gateway, ...) , a compute instance as application server and an HeatWave MySQL Instance with HeatWave Cluster, Lakehouse and MySQL REST Service (MRS).